(For more stories on Japanese politics click [ID:nPOLJP])

 * Slide in ratings threatened ruling party ahead of polls

-* Finance minister Kan, fiscal conservative, likely successor
+* Finance minister Kan, fiscal conservative, likely

 * Yen slips but market reaction mostly muted